0

 Muhammad Ali

-Muhammad Ali famously visited in 1971, as did actors and sports people of the era, such as Ray Winston, Clive Lloyd, and Alex Higgins.
-Factory boss Tony Wilson had his stag do here.
-He later poached DJ Hewan Clarke for his new club, The Hacienda.
-It was even rumored that Bob Marley visited around the time of his performance at Stretford’s Hardrock in 1972.
+Muhammad Ali famously visited The Reno in 1971, alongside a string of actors and sports figures of the era, including Ray Winstone, Clive Lloyd, and Alex Higgins.
+Factory Records boss Tony Wilson even held his stag do there — and later poached DJ Hewan Clarke for his new venture, The Haçienda.
+It was even rumoured that Bob Marley dropped in around the time of his 1972 performance at Stretford’s Hardrock.

 Reno regulars and friends during the late 1970s.